braun-steven/torch-utils/README.md

 `qdaq` makes running multiple PyTorch or Tensorflow experiments on more than one GPU easy.
 The typical use case is e.g. a gridsearch over hyperparameters for the same experiment with a bunch of GPUs available.
 Usually it would be necessary to manually split the hyperparameter space and start the experiments on different GPUs.
 This has multiple drawbacks:

-- Tendious to split experiments by hand
+- It's tedious to split experiments by hand.
 - If 10 experiments are sequentially started on GPU0 and 10 on GPU1 it might happen that GPU0 finishes way earlier while GPU1 is still running with a queue of experiments.
-This results in unused GPU time on GPU0 (bad load balancing)
+This results in unused GPU time on GPU0 (bad load balancing).

 The main function is to provide a multiprocessing queue with available cuda devices.
 The idea is to define a `Job`, e.g. your experiment, create a bunch of jobs with different settings, specify a list of available cuda devices and let the internals handle the rest.
 In the background each job is put into a queue and grabs a cuda device as soon as it is available.